-Learning about the theory of evolution was like finally getting a drink of cool, refreshing water after hiking for six hours under the unrelenting sun – the world finally made sense!
-I had been struggling to understand how and why people think the way that they do, how and why other species behave the way that they do.
+Learning about the theory of evolution was like finally getting a drink of cool, refreshing water after hiking for six hours under the unrelenting sun—finally, the world made sense!
+I had been struggling to understand human and animal motivations and behaviors.
 Learning that it was about the survival of the fittest helped put everything into perspective.
 At its core, life for all creatures is about survival and reproduction.
-I used to think of ants as annoying creatures that got into everything in our house, but, their social structure and behavior is fascinating; tigers went from being vicious killers to magnificent creatures struggling to survive, the same as everyone else.
+Ants went from being annoying creatures that got into everything in our house to fascinating creatures with incredible social structures and behaviors; and tigers went from being vicious killers to magnificent creatures struggling to survive.
 This new appreciation for the subject and outlook on life helped me realise how much I wanted to teach this subject to others.
 When I started my Masters’ degree at the University of Calgary, I finally got the opportunity to work as a Teaching Assistant (TA).
-And I loved it—it was an absolute pleasure to see students grow and develop.
+And I loved it—it was an absolute pleasure to see students grow and develop their understanding and writing skills over the semester.

 My first course working as a TA was a scientific writing course.
-I tried to motivate students by impressing on them the value of developing writing skills—regardless of who your employer is, we all must write papers and reports.
-Writing is not a skill that only literature and creative writing students need.
+I motivates students by impressing on them the value of developing writing skills—regardless of who your employer is, everyone needs to write papers and reports.
 For some students that was motivation enough, but for others, they needed a more personal reason.
 They got their internal motivation when they got to write a final paper on a topic of their choosing.
 They wanted readers to understand what they were trying to say, and finally, realised that if they couldn’t get their ideas across to me and their instructors, they may not be able to get their ideas across to their future colleagues.
 They started to engage with the material, they participated in tutorials and asked thoughtful questions during one-on-one meetings that they requested.

-This example also illustrates how giving students the freedom to choose their own final project enhances their learning.
-When I think back to my learning experience as an undergrad, the topics and discussions that I remember the courses that I took as an undergrad, the ones I remember the most are topics that I got to choose for myself and work on as the final project/essay.
-It gave me an opportunity to actively apply some of the concepts that we’d covered in class to parse out the situation or try to find a solution.
-By the end of the course, I was more motivated to learn than the beginning of the semester!
-Seeing a similar situation reflected in my students made me appreciate the importance of giving students the freedom to choose their final projects/essays.
+This example also illustrates the importance of student choice in selecting a final project.
+When I think back to my learning experience as an undergrad, the topics and discussions that I remember best are the topics that I chose to work on, rather than the ones that the professor dictated for us.
+These final projects gave me an opportunity to actively apply some of the concepts that we’d learned in the course.
+By the end of the project, I was more motivated to learn than at the beginning of the semester!
+Seeing the same experience reflected in my students made me appreciate the importance of giving students the freedom to choose their final projects/essays.